openaq/openaq.org/app/content/projects/25-ngel.md

 featured: true
 ---

-NextGen Earth Labs (NGEL) is working towards a clean air future and pulls together innovative research solutions from a network of remote sensing scientists and air quality experts.
-NGEL validates its global PM2.5 forecasts by pulling near real-time data from OpenAQ.
+NextGen Earth Labs (NGEL) pulls together innovative research solutions from a network of remote sensing scientists and air quality experts.
+NGEL validates its global PM2.5 forecasts by pulling data from OpenAQ.